miniboxing/miniboxing.github.io/example.md

 This page will present an example project meant to quickly get you up and running with the miniboxing plugin.

-[`Miniboxing-example`](https://github.com/miniboxing/miniboxing-example) is an sbt project with [a single source file](https://github.com/miniboxing/miniboxing-example/blob/master/src/main/scala/miniboxing/example/Test.scala).
-It is hosted on github at <https://github.com/miniboxing/miniboxing-example> and can be cloned by running:
+<a href="https://github.com/miniboxing/miniboxing-example" target="_blank"><code>Miniboxing-example</code></a> is an sbt project with <a href="https://github.com/miniboxing/miniboxing-example/blob/master/src/main/scala/miniboxing/example/Test.scala" target="_blank">a single source file</a>.
+It is hosted on github at <a href="https://github.com/miniboxing/miniboxing-example" target="_blank">https://github.com/miniboxing/miniboxing-example</a> and can be cloned by running:

 {% highlight bash %}
 $ git clone https://github.com/miniboxing/miniboxing-example.git